 - Who is Canadian Tire?

 Canadian Tire is Canadian Tire Corporation, Limited and its family of companies including Canadian Tire Financial Services Limited, Canadian Tire Bank, Canadian Tire Real Estate Limited, Mark’s, FGL Sports Ltd., Canadian Tire Petroleum and PartSource.
 Canadian Tire also includes any successors or subsidiaries of the above-listed companies.
 Canadian Tire stores and certain Mark's and FGL stores are owned and operated by independent dealers or franchisees.
 Canadian Tire gas bars are operated under license by independent retailers.
 As independent businesses, these dealers, franchisees, and retailers are responsible under applicable laws for adopting their own privacy policies to protect your personal information in a manner consistent with this Privacy Charter.

 Personal information means information about an identifiable individual.
-Personal information includes name, address, age, income, date of birth, financial information and credit records, as well as your opinions, preferences and purchase patterns.
+Personal information includes name, address, email address, age, income, date of birth, financial information and credit records, as well as your opinions, preferences, behavioural and purchase patterns.